ybot1122/playground/ssr-rsc-intro/README.md

 I will also have to add some transpilation.
 Right now, if I write JSX, the server will crash on start because it does not recognize JSX format. `SyntaxError: Unexpected token '<'`

 So the next import does this for me.
-Babel will automatically transpile JSX on the fly.
+Babel will now automatically transpile JSX on the fly.

 ```jsx
 require("@babel/register")({